Lady with long grey hair in a spotty dress

 Liaison with other local services

 It's a busy day on the phone.
-A District Nurse gets in touch asking us if we can visit a patient and help get them washed and dressed every morning.
-I explain that we are not a care service, but if one our members of staff is visiting and a patient needs support with activities of daily living, we will help them.
+A family member gets in touch asking us if we can visit a patient and help get them washed and dressed every morning.
+I explain that we are not a care service, and signpost them to their care co-ordinator to explore options for support.

 I’m asked to speak to a member of the Tears to Laughter bereavement support group.
-She has an elderly relative with a life-limiting condition and feels they would benefit from the Wellbeing at Home support and befriending support.
+She has an elderly relative with a life-limiting condition and feels they would benefit from the Wellbeing at Home support and our Befriending Support.

 We end the week with all visits finished and everyone looking forward to the weekend.